• Skip to main content

 • To add spice to this salad, add 1/4 teaspoon cayenne pepper.

 • Cover with plastic wrap, pressing it directly over the salad so it is touching.
 Refrigerate for a minimum of 1 hour before serving for best results.
 This dish tastes best when chilled.
-Sprinkle salt, pepper and paprika over the top just before serving!
+Sprinkle salt, black pepper and paprika over the top just before serving!

 Nutrition